 An WSJ/NORC poll taken in June of 2022 showed that 58% of Ukrainians polled thought that the U.S. bears a great deal or some responsibility for the war.
 They knew what the U.S. did.

 See Harper's Why are We in Ukraine? for a mainstream accounting of U.S. provocations in Ukraine and elsewhere.
-Jeffrey Sach's The War in Ukraine Was Provoked—and Why That Matters to Achieve Peace is another excellent essay on the issue, as is Chris Hedges' They Lied About Afghanistan.
+Jeffrey Sachs' The War in Ukraine Was Provoked -- and Why That Matters to Achieve Peace is another excellent essay on the issue, as is Chris Hedges' They Lied About Afghanistan.
 They Lied About Iraq.
 And They Are Lying About Ukraine.
+Sachs also wrote the useful The Biden-Schumer Plan to Kill More Ukrainians and Why Won't the US Help Negotiate a Peaceful End to the War in Ukraine?.
+Benjamin Abelow's How the West Brought War to Ukraine is a thorough account of U.S. provocations, similar to this essay.

 For copious detail about U.S. provocations see How the U.S. provoked Russia in Ukraine: A Compendium.

 The propagandists who continue to push for arming Ukraine say that the people of Ukraine were eager to join the West and that the Maidan Revolution was a grassroots expression of pro-Western sentiment.
 Instead, there is evidence that the revolution was largely the creation of U.S. regime change meddling, aided by the so-called National Endowment for Democracy (a CIA offshoot); see the Compendium above for documentation.
 Certainly, most of the people in Eastern Ukraine and Crimea did not want closer ties with the West.
-(Carnegie Endowment for Peace and Foreign Affairs documented that a majority of the people of Crimea welcomed Russia’s annexation of their territory in 2014: Denis Volkov and Andrei Kolesnikov’s My Country, Right or Wrong: Russian Public Opinion on Ukraine (Carnegie Endowment for International Peace, September 7, 2022); John O’Loughlin, Gerad Toal and Kristin M. Bakke’s To Russia With Love: A Majority of Crimeans are Still Glad for Their Annexation (Foreign Affairs, April 3, 2020).)
-Likewise, in Yugoslavia, Syria, Libya, Chechnya and elsewhere, the U.S. instigated military and interference operations to bring down pro-Russian governments.
+A majority of the people of Crimea welcomed Russia’s annexation of their territory in 2014, according to Denis Volkov and Andrei Kolesnikov’s piece in Carnegie Endowmen for Peace: My Country, Right or Wrong: Russian Public Opinion on Ukraine.
+Forbes reported in 2015: One Year After Russia Annexed Crimea, Locals Prefer Moscow To Kiev.
+Likewise, John O'Loughlin, Gerad Toal and Kristin M. Bakke wrote: To Russia With Love: A Majority of Crimeans are Still Glad for Their Annexation in Foreign Affairs (April 3, 2020).

-So, the U.S. intervened to aid "liberation" movements against Russian allies in Yugoslavia, Libya, and Syria -- allying with Muslim extremists to do so -- but the U.S. condemns Russia for intervening to aid Russian-speaking people along Russia's own borders, in a conflict driven by aggressive NATO expansion.
+So, the U.S. intervened to aid "liberation" movements against Russian allies in Afghanistan, Yugoslavia, Libya, and Syria -- allying with Muslim extremists to do so -- but the U.S. condemns Russia for intervening to aid Russian-speaking people along Russia's own borders, in a conflict against Nazi militias supported by the U.S. and driven by aggressive NATO expansion.

 Both sides can be at fault in a conflict.
 The U.S. too has blood on its hands.

-Finally, the facts are strong reasons why the U.S. should not be arming Ukraine to the teeth and pushing it to fight to the last Ukrainian and risking a nuclear war.
+Finally, the facts are strong reasons why the U.S. should not be arming Ukraine to the teeth, pushing it to fight to the last Ukrainian and risking a nuclear war.
+Instead, it should push for a negotiated end to the war.

-Below is a concise graphic version of the above essay:
+Below is a concise graphic version of the above essay.
+Click on it to get a higher resolution version.

-See too Why it is so important to expose U.S. provocations in Ukraine.
+See too Why it is so important to expose U.S. provocations in Ukraine and Four Increasingly Cynical Views about the War in Ukraine.

 Donald A. Smith is a writer, a peace activist working with CodePink, a Democratic Precinct Committee Officer, the editor of http://waliberals.org, and the creator of https://progressivememes.org.
 He lives in Bellevue, Washington and has a PhD in Computer Science.